grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/09 Cookies.md

 ## Inspecting a cookie in the jar

-To see which cookies are set, and stored in the cookie jar, for a particular URL we can use the `cookieForURL()` method of the cookie jar object:
+To see which cookies are set and stored in the cookie jar for a particular URL, use the `cookieForURL()` method of the cookie jar object:

 <CodeGroup labels={[]} lineNumbers={[true]}>